angharadstell/global_n2o_inversion/README.md

         ```
         Rscript -e "devtools::install('wombat')"
         ```
+    - cd into the "global_n2o_inversion" directory where you cloned this repository
+        ```
+        pip install -e .
+        ```
+    - to make the "acrg" directory useable, go to ~/.local/lib/python3.8/site-packages/ and make a paths.pth that contains the path to your acrg directory, e.g. "/user/home/as16992/acrg"

 2. If the above options don't work, follow the instructions in the "Installation/setting up an environment" section of https://github.com/mbertolacci/wombat-paper, with a few exceptions:
     - I made my environment in my default conda location, but where you put it is up to you (you'll have to adapt the paths)